hackclub/hackclub/workshops/personal_website/README.md

 - Everything between the `<head>` and `</head>` tags is called the **head** of the page. `<head>` is considered an "opening tag" because it "opens" the head section.
-Since `</head>` starts with `</` (instead of just `<`), it is considered a "closing tag" and "closes", or indicates the end of, the head section.
+Since `</head>` starts with `</` (instead of just `<`), it is considered a "closing tag" and "closes", or indicates the end of the head section.
 - Similarly, everything between the `<body>` and `</body>` tags is called the **body** of the page. `<body>` is the opening tag and `</body>` is the closing